 So I decided to finish the pairing, by making a Dalek tribute video set to the entire song.

 But it took longer than expected, so I put the project on ice.

-When I later decided to finish the video in May of 2007, there had been so many additional episodes featuring the Daleks that I had more cool clips of them than I could fit into the lenght of that song.
+I later decided to finish the video in May of 2007.
+But then there had been so many additional episodes featuring the Daleks.
+So I had more cool clips of Daleks than I could fit into the lenght of that one song.

 So I decided that clips from seperate season would get seperate songs, and you can see the result below.

 The series 1 episodes Dalek, Bad Wolf and The Parting Of The Ways from 2005 are set to Nu Flow by Big Brovaz.

 The series 2 episodes Army Of Ghosts and Doomsday from 2006 are set to Numb by Linkin Park.

 And finally, Daleks In Manhattan and Evolution Of The Daleks from series 3 in 2007.
 These episodes are set to I Just Wanna Live by Good Charlotte.